-Change in Accounting Policies
+Change in Accounting Policy

-(Accounting Standard for Retirement Benefits)
+(Application of "Accounting Standard for Retirement Benefits" etc.)

-From the end of this fiscal year, "Accounting Standard for Retirement Benefits" (ASBJ Statement No.26, May 17, 2012) and "Guidance on Accounting Standard for Retirement Benefits" (ASBJ Guidance No.25, May 17, 2012) are applied (except for the paragraph 35 of the accounting standard and the paragraph 67 of the guidance on accounting standard) and the difference between retirement benefit obligations and plan assets was recorded as Asset for retirement benefit or Liability for retirement benefit.
+The Group applied "Accounting Standard for Retirement Benefits" (ASBJ Statement No.26, May 17, 2012) and "Guidance on Accounting Standard for Retirement Benefits" (ASBJ Guidance No.25, March 26, 2015) in accordance with the paragraph 35 of the accounting standard and the paragraph 67 of the guidance on accounting standard from the current fiscal year, and changed the method of attributing expected benefit to periods from a straight-line basis to a benefit formula basis and the method of determining the discount rate, from the method based on a single bond interest rate corresponding to the expected average remaining service period of employees, to the method of using a single weighted-average discount rate reflecting the estimated timing and amount of benefit payments.